 While this is a very basic example of how recruitment communication can be automated, it paints a clear picture of how everything can be sped up and simplified for the purpose of simpler, quicker and more efficient processes.

-Every recruiter needs to set strict timelines for responding and for staging out the recruitment processes.
+This shows the importance of setting strict timelines for responding and for staging out the recruitment process.

-Having automation in place will take a lot of the administrative burden off your shoulders.
+Using automation as a key communication strategy will take a lot of the administrative burden off your shoulders.
 This way, you can focus on setting a timeline for responding and completing every single step of the candidate filtering out process.

 While such timeframes are more or less guidelines, they create a sense of urgency and move the communication forward.
 Our minds are wired to perform better when a deadline is in place and the rule does apply to corporate communication.

-The final tip is purely organizational but it can have some impact on the quality of communication within the recruitment team itself, as well as with candidates.
+The final strategy is purely organisational, but it can have some impact on the quality of communication within the recruitment team itself, as well as with candidates.

 If there’s a lack of clarity, the department will need to address this internally before a recruitment campaign is initiated.
 What’s the role of the hiring manager?
 Does the team have a senior leader at all?
 Who’s leading the interview process and how are they communicating with everybody else?